M0ngi/CTF-Writeups/2022/Hack The Box - Cyber Apocalypse/README.md

 & since there is no validation, we can inject anything into the `color` array!

 Before that, let's try to gather a bit more information about this method.
-A quick google search would land us on a `CVE-2022-22817` & we get the following:
+A quick google search would land us on a `CVE-2022-22817` & we get the following ([Source](https://vuldb.com/?id.189840)):

-`PIL.ImageMath.eval in Pillow before 9.0.0 allows evaluation of arbitrary expressions, such as ones that use the Python exec method.`
+> PIL.ImageMath.eval in Pillow before 9.0.0 allows evaluation of arbitrary expressions, such as ones that use the Python exec method.

 Having a quick look at [/requirements.txt](/2022/Hack%20The%20Box%20-%20Cyber%20Apocalypse/sources/web_amidst_us/challenge/requirements.txt), we see that we are using `Pillow 8.4.0` & now, we got our RCE confirmed.